mmontone/ten/README.md

 TEN is a fork of [ECO template system](https://github.com/eudoxia0/eco) by Fernando Borretti.

 Like ECO, TEN compiles templates to Lisp code, but has some differences:
+- Two types of tags only.
+Control and output.
 - Support for templates inheritance.
 - Dot syntax for accessing template data.
 - Special syntax for filters.